The Global Industry Classification Standard enables all market participants to classify stocks by standardised industry definitions.

 Every stock on the ASX is classified and coded for each of these different levels.

 GICS allows the SMSF manager to diversify and make asset allocation decisions from within a structured framework.
-We use the GICS extensively in our SMSF Investment Strategy Course when we investigate the level of economic activity in the different areas of the economy.
+We use the GICS extensively in our Momentum Investment Course when we investigate the level of economic activity in the different areas of the economy.

 In the US and Europe there are specific tradable instruments called Exchange Traded Funds (ETFs) that concentrate on specific sectors (GICS Level 1) and industry groups (GICS Level 2), offering investors a straightforward way to participate in the rotation of a specific sector and even specific industries.
 Within Australia there are a growing number of Exchange Traded Funds that will make it increasingly easier to gain well targeted exposure to specific sectors within the Australian market.